dmutikainen/dmutikainen.github.io/_posts/2024-07-23-chi-square-test.md

 For this test, as it is focused on comparing the *rates* of two groups - we applied the Chi-Square Test For Independence.
 Full details of this test can be found in the dedicated section below.

-**Note:** Another option when comparing "rates" is a test known as the *Z-Test For Proportions*.
-While, we could absolutely use this test here, we have chosen the Chi-Square Test For Independence because:

-* The resulting test statistic for both tests will be the same
-* The Chi-Square Test can be represented using 2x2 tables of data - meaning it can be easier to explain to stakeholders
-* The Chi-Square Test can extend out to more than 2 groups - meaning the client can have one consistent approach to measuring signficance

-From the *campaign_data* table in the client database, we isolated customers that received "Mailer 1" (low cost) and "Mailer 2" (high cost) for this campaign, and excluded customers who were in the control group.
+From the *campaign_data* table in the client database, we excluded the Control group and isolated customers in Mailer 1 (low quality) and Mailer 2 (high wuality mailer).

 We set out our hypotheses and Acceptance Criteria for the test, as follows: